 “The Commonwealth covers some of the largest, most populated countries to the smallest island nations from every continent and ocean.
 Bringing together the best scientists from the Commonwealth to share their knowledge and perspectives on some of the most pressing environmental and health concerns will help us build resilience to the challenges facing our own countries and communities, and those faced by people across the globe.”

-A video of the Prince of Wales’s speech and highlights from the conference presentations by world-renowned scientists can be viewed on the Royal Society’s YouTube channel.
+Highlights from the conference presentations by world-renowned scientists can be viewed on the Royal Society’s YouTube channel.